WILL COUNTY HEALTH DEPARTMENT & COMMUNITY HEALTH CENTER

 How do I make a medical or dental clinic appointment?

 Go to upper right corner of home page of Health Department website, click on “Request an Appointment,” and fill out the required fields.

 -We accept a variety of Insurances, both Private and Public (Medicaid & Medicare)

 – If you have no insurance, we offer a sliding fee scale

-– We do not turn person away who do not have the ability to pay
+– We do not turn any person away who does not have the ability to pay

-Yes, we offer all Childhood Immunizations, and Flu Shots for adults
+Yes, we offer all Childhood Immunizations, and Flu Shots for children and adults.

-– Send a message through our Patient Portal and your provider with send a message
+– Send a message through our Patient Portal and your provider will send a message back.

 – Comprehensive Adult Medical care

 – Childhood Immunizations